 configuration request and signal

-the AXI4-Lite bus.
-When the Bridge is configured
+on the AXI4-Lite bus.
+When the Bridge is

-Integrated Block configuration space and the core memory map are available at the
+underlying Integrated Block configuration space and the core memory map are

-When the subsystem is configured as a Root Port, the reads and writes of the local ECAM are Bus 0.
-Because the ACAP only has a single Integrated Block for PCIe core, all local ECAM operations to Bus 0 return the ECAM data for Device 0, Function 0.
+When the Bridge core is configured as a Root Port, the reads and writes of the local ECAM are Bus 0.
+Because the FPGA only has a single Integrated Block for PCIe core, all local ECAM operations to Bus 0 return the ECAM data for Device 0, Function 0.